gatsbyjs/gatsby/docs/docs/tailwind-css.md

 1. Install Tailwind Babel Macro

 **Note**: `tailwind.macro` isn't currently compatible with Tailwind 1.0.0+.
 However, a new forked project can be found at `twin.macro` that supports Tailwindcss v1.2 classes.
-It's currently in pre-release so all plugins arn't supported at the time of writting.
-Feel free to either use `twin.macro` or revert to Tailwind 0.7.4.
+It's currently in pre-release so not all plugins are supported at the time of writing.
+Alternatively, you can revert to Tailwind 0.7.4.

 **Option 1**: Install `twin.macro` and use Tailwind 1.2.0+